Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/New-AzSentinelAlertRuleAction.md

 # New-AzSentinelAlertRuleAction

 ## SYNOPSIS
-Add an Automated Response to an Analatic.
+Add an Automated Response to an Analytic Rule.

 ## SYNTAX